saucelabs/sauce-docs/docs/error-reporting/advanced/hydra/usage.md

 We'll explain the Router pane in more detail later.
 For now, know that it contains various metadata about the application, including system information (memory/CPU usage), registers, kernel frames, and more.
 It also offers configurable integrations, such as source code management.

-Among the panes, the only one that remains constant is the Threads pane (well, almost constant, because you can still change how threads are displayed).
+Among the panes, the only one that remains constant is the Threads pane (well, almost constant because you can still change how threads are displayed).
 The Frames, Variables, and Router panes dynamically update based on the selected context.
 We refer to these panes as context-aware.
-Frames are populated based on the presently selected thread, variables and registers depend on the current frame, and so on.
+Frames are populated based on the selected thread, Variables and Registers depend on the current frame, and more.

 ### Organizing Information with Rules